Skedush/skedush.github.io/content/生而为人我深谢/2024/Goals for 2024.md

 - [ ] Read for half an hour every day.
 - [ ] Avoid watching gaming videos and live streams.
 - [ ] Minimize distractions such as excessive phone use or idling during work hours.
 Focus on completing tasks diligently and dedicate time to learning and personal improvement once work is finished.
+- [ ] Obtained the National Certificate of Computer Technology and Software Professional Qualification.
 # Fitness goals

 - Monday:chest and leg.